-CinderVolumes.create and delete snapshot [scenario]

-Create and then delete a volume-snapshot.

-Optional 'min_sleep' and 'max_sleep' parameters allow the scenario to simulate a pause between snapshot creation and deletion (of random duration from [min_sleep, max_sleep]).

-PARAMETERS: force: when set to True, allows snapshot of a volume when the volume is attached to an instance min_sleep: minimum sleep time between snapshot creation and deletion (in seconds) max_sleep: maximum sleep time between snapshot creation and deletion (in seconds) kwargs: optional args to create a snapshot

-CinderVolumes.create_and_attach_volume [scenario]

-Create a VM and attach a volume to it.
+CinderVolumes.create nested snapshots and attach volume [scenario]

-Simple test to create a VM and attach a volume, then detach the volume and delete volume/VM.

-PARAMETERS: size: volume size (integer, in GB) or dictionary, must contain two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. image: Glance image name to use for the VM flavor: VM flavor name

-\star kwargs: optional arguments for VM creation

-CinderVolumes.create_snapshot_and_attach_volume [scenario]

-Create volume, snapshot and attach/detach volume.

-This scenario is based off of the standalone qaStressTest.py (https://github.com/WaltHP/cinder-stress).

-PARAMETERS: volume_type: Whether or not to specify volume type when creating volumes. size: Volume size - dictionary, contains two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. default values: {''min'': 1, ''max'': 5} kwargs: Optional parameters used during volume snapshot creation.

-CinderVolumes.create_nested_snapshots_and_attach_volume [scenario]
+'''

 Create a volume from snapshot and attach/detach the volume

-This scenario create volume, create it's snapshot, attach volume, then create new volume from existing snapshot and so on, with defined nested level, after all detach and delete them. volume->snapshot->volume->snapshot->volume ...
+This scenario create volume, create it's snapshot, attach volume,

+then create new volume from existing snapshot and so on,

+with defined nested level, after all detach and delete them.
-PARAMETERS: size: Volume size - dictionary, contains two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. default values: {''min'': 1, ''max'': 5} nested_level: Nested level - dictionary, contains two values: min - minimum number of volumes will be created from snapshot; max - maximum number of volumes will be created from snapshot. default values: {''min'': 5, ''max'': 10} kwargs: Optional parameters used during volume snapshot creation.

-CinderVolumes.create_and_list_snapshots [scenario]
+volume->snapshot->volume->snapshot->volume ...

+PARAMETERS:

+size: Volume size - dictionary, contains two values:

+min - minimum size volumes will be created as;

+max - maximum size volumes will be created as.

+default values: {''min'': 1, ''max'': 5}

+nested level: Nested level - dictionary or int, dictionary

+contains two values:

+min - minimum number of volumes will be created

+from snapshot;

+max - maximum number of volumes will be created

+from snapshot.

+due to its deprecated would be taken min value.

+int, means the exact nested level.

+default value: 1.

+kwargs: Optional parameters used during volume

+snapshot creation.

+MODULE:

+rally.plugins.openstack.scenarios.cinder.volumes

+CinderVolumes.create and list snapshots [scenario]

 Create and then list a volume-snapshot.

 PARAMETERS:

-force: when set to True, allows snapshot of a volume when
+\star force: when set to True, allows snapshot of a volume when

 the volume is attached to an instance

 detailed: True if detailed information about snapshots

 should be listed

 kwargs: optional args to create a snapshot

+MODULE:

+rally.plugins.openstack.scenarios.cinder.volumes

 CinderVolumes.create_and_upload_volume_to_image [scenario]

 Create and upload a volume to image.

-PARAMETERS: size: volume size (integers, in GB), or dictionary, must contain two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. force: when set to True volume that is attached to an instance could be uploaded to image container_format: image container format disk_format: disk format for image do_delete: deletes image and volume after uploading if True kwargs: optional args to create a volume
+PARAMETERS:

+size: volume size (integers, in GB), or

+dictionary, must contain two values:

+'''

+'''

+min - minimum size volumes will be created as;

+max - maximum size volumes will be created as.

+force: when set to True volume that is attached to an instance

+could be uploaded to image

+container_format: image container format

+disk_format: disk format for image

+do delete: deletes image and volume after uploading if True

+kwargs: optional args to create a volume

+MODULE:

+rally.plugins.openstack.scenarios.cinder.volumes

 CinderVolumes.create_volume_backup [scenario]

 Create a volume backup.

-- size: volume size in GB - do_delete: if True, a volume and a volume backup will be deleted after creation. create_volume_kwargs: optional args to create a volume create_backup_kwargs: optional args to create a volume backup size: volume size in GB 3 do_delete: if True, the e volume and the volume ba ackup w: ill be be deleted after creation. create_volume_kwargs: d optional args to create а volume create_backup_kwargs: c optional args to create а volume backup

-CinderVolumes.create_and_restore_volume_backup [scenario]
+PARAMETERS:

+size: volume size in GB

+do_delete: if True, a volume and a volume backup will

+be deleted after creation.

+create_volume_kwargs: optional args to create a volume

+create_backup_kwargs: optional args to create a volume backup

+MODULE:

+rally.plugins.openstack.scenarios.cinder.volumes

+CinderVolumes.create and restore volume backup [scenario]

 Restore volume backup.

+PARAMETERS:

+size: volume size in GB

+do_delete: if True, the volume and the volume backup will

+be deleted after creation.

+create_volume_kwargs: optional args to create a volume

+create_backup_kwargs: optional args to create a volume backup

+MODULE:

+rally.plugins.openstack.scenarios.cinder.volumes

 CinderVolumes.create_and_list_volume_backups [scenario]

 Create and then list a volume backup.

+PARAMETERS:

+size: volume size in GB

+detailed: True if detailed information about backup

+should be listed

+'''

-PARAMETERS: size: volume size in GB detailed: True if detailed information about backup should be listed do_delete: if True, a volume backup will be deleted create_volume_kwargs: optional args to create a volume create_backup_kwargs: optional args to create a volume backup
+''' do_delete: if True, a volume backup will be deleted create_volume_kwargs: optional args to create a volume create backup kwarqs: optional args to create a volume backup MODULE: '''